gaddyh/nbnpf-chat/README.md

 3. **Grounding is visible.** Sidebar + source expanders make it immediately clear which field and drug ID each answer came from — important for clinical trust.
 4. **Companion evidence prevents forced inference.** Bundling `science` + `approved_uses` for "why would it help with X?" means the model connects mechanism to indication using two grounded texts, not by inventing the link.
 5. **Static mapping over RAG.** With 50 drugs and 10 intents, a deterministic field map is simpler, faster, and more auditable than vector search.
 The right architecture for this corpus size.

+## Current scope

+This is a focused demo, not a clinical decision-support system.

+It can:
+- answer questions about medication information already present in NbN P&F
+- maintain simple drug context across follow-up questions
+- show the source evidence behind each answer

+It does not:
+- recommend which medication a patient should take
+- personalize treatment or dosing
+- use external medical knowledge
+- replace a clinician

 ## Tech stack